-- At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
-The visiting team calls the toss. - The winner of the coin toss has the choice of offense or defense.
+- 1. At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
+The visiting team calls the toss. - 2.
+The winner of the coin toss has the choice of offense or defense.
 The loser of the coin toss has the choice of direction.
 Possession changes to start the second half to the team that started the game on defense. - 3.
 The offensive team takes possession of the ball at its 5-yard line and has four (4) downs to cross midfield.
-Once a team crosses midfield, it has three (3) downs to score a touchdown. - 4.
-If the offense fails to score, after crossing midfield, the ball changes possession and the new offensive team starts its drive on its own 5-yard line. - 5.
+Once a team crosses midfield, it has three (3) downs to score a touchdown. - a.
 If the offensive team fails to cross midfield, on 3 downs, and elect to "punt" on 4th down, possession of the ball changes and the opposition starts its drive from its own 5-yard line.
-If the offensive team goes for it on 4th down and does not cross field, the opposing team will start its possession from the spot. - Teams change sides after the first half.
+If the offensive team goes for it on 4th down and does not cross field, the opposing team will start its possession from the spot. - b.
+Offensive Teams MUST declare 4th down intent; "Play or Punt", when asked by the referee and prior to the 'Ready for Play'. - c.
+Teams may use a timeout only to change the declaration of "Play" at any time prior to the expiration of the play clock. - d.
+If the declaration is "Punt" the ball changes possession and will be placed at the opposing Team's 5-yard line, 1st down, with NO option to change the declaration. - e.
+If the offense fails to score, after crossing midfield the ball changes possession and the new offensive Team starts at its 5-yard line - 4.
+Teams change sides after the first half.
 Possession changes to the team that started the game on defense.